markNZed/processism-react-three/storyboard.md

 Expand on the concept of contextual autonomy
 ### 9.3.2.
 Animation
 ### 9.3.3.
 Narration
 Building on our understanding of agency, let's explore the idea of contextual autonomy.
-In processism, autonomy isn't about being completely independent; it's about having the capacity to act within the web of relationships and histories that shape us.
+In process philosophy, autonomy isn't about being completely independent; it's about having the capacity to act within the web of relationships and histories that shape us.

 Our autonomy is always embedded within a specific context—a tapestry woven from our past experiences, cultural influences, social interactions, and the environments we inhabit.
 This context doesn't diminish our ability to act; instead, it provides the framework within which our choices gain meaning.